eugenia1984/english/glossary.md

 - **reasonable** means something is fair, makes sense, or is acceptable in a certain situation.
 For example, The price of the ticket is reasonable means the price is not too high and feels fair.

+- **recognize** means to know someone or something because you have seen, heard, met, or experienced them before.
+For example, ``when you see a friend at a party, you recognize him because you know what he looks like``.

 - **recommend**: You say you recommend that someone does something when you tell this person that what you suggest is a good, maybe the best choice for them.
 For example: ``I recommend that you read this book.
 It's the best on the topic``.
 When you have actions following the verb recommend, use them in the -ing form.
 For example: ``I recommend reading this book if you want to understand this topic better``.

 - **regulations** are official rules made by a government or authority.
 They are designed to control how something works or how people act, especially in businesses.
 Example: ``Health and safety regulations ensure a safe workplace``.